apayne/rc-shim/README.md

 ---

-There are three basic steps to installation: installing a supervisor, installing the script and files, and changing the default settings.
+There are two pre-requisites and two basic steps to installation: installing a supervisor, installing service definitions, installing the script and files, and changing the default settings.

+### Prerequisite 1 #

+You have a compatible supervisor installed.
+Currently, runit and s6 are supported but nearly any daemontools-styled supervisor should work as well, including daemontools, daemontools-encore, etc.

+### Prerequisite 2 #

+You have service definitions available for each service that will receive the shim.
+The defintions will reside at a "service definition directory", which acts as a read-only repository.
+There are a few of these available in various forms, but creating them is beyond the scope of this document.
+The best I can recommend is to write them yourself.

+There are a few projects and collections out there if you search, and you are impatient or desperate.

 ### Step 1 #

-It is assumed that you have a compatible supervisor installed, including but not limited to daemontools, daemontools-encore, runit, or s6.  **You must have a set of run scripts for each service to be supervised, or the shim will not work.**

-### Step 2 #

 There are three necessary files.
 Two files contain shell environment variables that are required to run the shim, and then there is the shim